BOBrown/CCDA_LGFA/README.md

 ```

 4. Change the "cfg.TRAIN.SET_SOURCE" to 'train_and_pseudo_r_0.5' in /CCDA_LGFA/ADVENT/advent/domain_adaptation/config.py
-5. Copy all easy-to-adapt images to /CCDA_LGFA/ADVENT/data/PotsdamIRRG/images according to the easy_split.txt
+5. Copy all easy-to-adapt images to /CCDA_LGFA/ADVENT/data/PotsdamIRRG/images, according to the easy_split.txt
-6. Copy pseudo-labels of easy-to-adapt images (which saved in /CCDA_LGFA/entropy_maps/color_masks/) to /CCDA_LGFA/ADVENT/data/PotsdamIRRG/labels/
+6. Copy pseudo-labels of easy-to-adapt images (which saved in /CCDA_LGFA/entropy_maps/color_masks/) to /CCDA_LGFA/ADVENT/data/PotsdamIRRG/labels/ , according to the easy_split.txt

 ## Hard-to-adapt Training